-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by product developers and a widening of the technological base for producing foods.
-Soybean line MON94637 is a new food crop designed to provide growers with an additional control option for lepidopteran insect pests.

-Issues related to consumer information and safety are considered in sections 2.2 and 2.3 above.

-any written policy guidelines formulated by the Food Ministers' Meeting

-No specific policy guidelines have been developed.
+• the desirability of an efficient and internationally competitive food industry The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by product developers and a widening of the technological base for producing foods.
+Soybean line COR23134 is a new food crop designed to provide growers with an additional control option for lepidopteran insect pests. • the promotion of fair trading in food Issues related to consumer information and safety are considered in sections 2.2 and 2.3 above. • any written policy guidelines formulated by the Food Ministers' Meeting No specific policy guidelines have been developed.